-- A completed and signed Quincy University Application for Undergraduate Admission showing all institutions previously attended, a \$25 application fee, and a written essay or personal statement.
-(Application fee is waived when applying online.) - Official transcripts from all colleges, universities, and similar institutions previously attended.
+- 1. A completed and signed Quincy University Application for Undergraduate Admission showing all institutions previously attended and a written essay or personal statement. - 2.
+Official transcripts from all colleges, universities, and similar institutions previously attended.
 (All transcripts submitted become the property of Quincy University and are not returnable.) - 3.
 Students considering transferring to Quincy may request an evaluation of transferable course credits prior to application by submitting official transcripts to the Office of Admissions and specifically requesting this service.
 While this evaluation is preliminary, it should be complete enough to be helpful in academic planning.